repeaterjs/repeater/README.md

 Similar to the `Promise` constructor, the `Channel` constructor takes an *executor*, a function which is passed the arguments `push`, `close` and `stop`.
 The `push` and `close` arguments are functions analogous to the `Promise` executor’s `resolve` and `reject` functions: `push` can be called with a value so that `next` resolves to that value, and `close` can be called with an error so that `next` rejects with that error.
 However, unlike `resolve`, `push` can be called more than once to enqueue multiple values onto the channel, and unlike `reject`, `close` can be called with no arguments to close the channel without error.
 The `stop` argument is unique to the `Channel` executor: it is a promise which resolves when the channel is closed.
 These three arguments are enough to allow convenient setup and teardown of callbacks within the executor, and the arguments can be selectively exposed to parent closures to model async architectural patterns like [pubsub](packages/pubsub/index.ts) and [semaphores](packages/limiters/index.ts).

 ## Why are channels “safe”?
 Most async iterator libraries currently available make it easy to cause memory leaks.
-Channels are carefuly designed to prevent them.
+Channels use the following design principles to prevent them.

 ### Channels execute lazily.
 There are several async iterator libraries out there which provide tightly-coupled wrappers around event emitters, streams, or other callback-based APIs.
 Almost all of them make the critical mistake of registering callbacks eagerly, i.e. when the iterator is created.
 Consider the following async iterator function: